JanviDhonde/GoldmanSachs_SoftwareEngineer/README.md

 ## Goldman Sachs Software Engineering Job Simulation

 **GoldmanSachs_SoftwareEngineer:** <br>
 I completed the **Goldman Sachs Software Engineering Job Simulation** on Forage, where I assessed IT security by cracking passwords with Hashcat and identified outdated hashing algorithms.
-I proposed improvements, including stronger password policies and better hashing methods, and documented my findings in a security memo.
+I proposed improvements, including stronger password policies and better hashing methods, and documented my findings in a security memo..

 **Repository Overview:**
 This repository showcases my participation in the **Goldman Sachs Software Engineering Virtual Experience** on the Forage platform.
 The simulation allowed me to take on the role of a **governance analyst**, where I was responsible for assessing IT security, specifically focusing on password protection protocols within the organization.
 During this simulation, I developed hands-on experience in **cryptography**, **password cracking**, and enhancing **IT security practices**.